h15200/notes/system-design.md

 1. random
 2. round robin (cycles through all servers in order). more ven than random
 3. weighted round robin - certain servers have weight (priority) based on power of individual servers or past performance and are given more requests.
-4. Ip based asssignment - Client request ip address will be hashed and used to assign to an index number of server.
+4. Ip based assignment - Client request ip address will be hashed and used to assign to an index number of server.
 Each individual client is always sent to the same server to maximize cache functionality.
 5. Path based - requests are distributed based on the path of the request.
 Each server specializes in specific functionality.
 Speeds up deployment as you only need to re-write code for 1 server type.

 Random, round robin, and weighted round robin will not work with server side in-memory caching because it won't maximize cache hits as the requests will come from random clients.